Why Your Brand Is Not Converting (Even If It Looks Good)

 These are structural problems, not aesthetic ones.

-Why Redesigning Won’t Automatically Fix This
+Why Redesigning Will Not Automatically Fix This

-Changing colors won’t fix positioning.
+Changing colors will not fix positioning.

-Changing a logo won’t fix hierarchy logic.
+Changing a logo will not fix hierarchy.

-Refreshing typography won’t fix fragmented governance.
+Refreshing typography will not fix fragmented execution.

 At this stage, many founders assume the next step is a rebrand.